 Some 25 000 employees, in more than 35 countries.

 Around the world

-Stora Enso’s head office is situated in Helsinki, Finland.
-Most of the group’s sales and operations take place in Europe, where we are a leading producer of board, pulp and paper.
-In 2015, Stora Enso opened two new Innovation Centres, one in Finland and one in Sweden.
-We source most of our main raw material, wood, in Northern Europe from private forest owners and our joint venture forest companies Bergvik Skog and Tornator.
-The Consumer Board, Packaging Solutions, Biomaterials, Wood Products and Paper divisions.Number of employees: Finland 6 600; Sweden 5 000; Germany 1 700; Poland 1 900; Other European countries 3 900.
+Stora Enso’s head office is in Helsinki, Finland.
+It also has head office functions in Stockholm, Sweden.
+Most of the group’s sales and operations take place in Europe, where we are a leading producer of board, pulp, paper and wood products.
+Germany and Sweden are the biggest markets for the group’s products in Europe.
+Stora Enso operates an Innovation Centre for packaging in Finland and for biomaterials in Sweden.In Northern Europe we source most of our main raw material – wood – from private forest owners and our forest associates Bergvik Skog and Tornator.
+We promote forest certification and sustainable forestry.
+We also actively promote and participate in recycling schemes, especially in densely populated parts of Europe.
+Consumer Board, Packaging Solutions, Biomaterials, Wood Products and Paper divisions.Number of employees: Finland 6 700; Sweden 5 100; Poland 1 900; Germany 1 500; Russia 1 100; Other European countries 3 700.

-Latin America is important in Stora Enso's strategy of low-cost pulp from tree plantations.In Brazil, we own 50% of Veracel Celulose pulp mill as part of a joint operation.
-Our share of the eucalyptus pulp is mostly used at our European paper and board mills.
-We also own land, around half of which is planted with eucalyptus.
-The other half is dedicated to protecting local biodiversity by restoring natural Atlantic rainforest.
-Stora Enso has announced plans to divest the Arapoti magazine paper mill in early 2016.
-The Biomaterials and Paper divisions.
-Number of employees: 710.
+Latin America is important for Stora Enso to obtain low-cost pulp from tree plantations.In Brazil, we own 50% of Veracel Celulose pulp mill as part of a joint operation with Fibria.
+Our share of the eucalyptus pulp is mostly used in our European paper and board mills.
+We also own land, around half of which is former pasture lands planted with eucalyptus.
+The other half is dedicated to protecting local biodiversity by restoring the natural Atlantic rainforest.
+Biomaterials division.
+Number of employees: 480.